miklevin/MikeLev.in/_posts/2023-05-03-rappelling-down-the-rabbit-hole-x-marks-the-spot.md

 sometimes must do of the more dangerous rabbit holes.
 It also helps to have the resources up top to pull you up and out if something goes wrong.

-I don't rappel much down clearly dangerous rabbit holes anymore, even though life clearly begins outside out comfort zone.
+I don't rappel much down obviously dangerous rabbit holes anymore, even though life tends to begin outside our comfort zone.
 Otherwise, we'd all still be in the womb.
 Peering down them is fine, and observing others who have is fine.
 You know what I hate?
 Crypto.
 Those crypto bros telling you how if you're not getting rich off of XYZ-tech right now that you're missing out.
 South Park did